 Cons:

-SaaSBoost works best if you are a SaaS company that focuses on SaaS buyers and needs niche understanding.
+SaaSBoost works best for SaaS companies that focus on SaaS buyers and need niche understanding.

 Their link building includes outreach to SaaS-related websites, providing links that appear where SaaS buyers research tools, and offers a strategy that aligns with SaaS buying behavior.